First, here’s what we offer. We are not a youth soccer league. We are an adult soccer league. You must be at least 16 years old to play in ASL.

 On Sundays you can only play on one men’s team, one women’s team, and one coed team.
 If you are a man, you can play on a men’s team and a coed team.
 If you are a woman, you can play on a women’s team and a coed team.
 The point being that for the fall and spring, you cannot play on two men’s teams, two women’s teams or two coed teams regardless of what someone told you.

-We play coed, men's and women's over 30, women's over-40, women's five a side, and men's open competition.
-Coed is Monday through Wednesday on fields in town, women's over-30 is Thursday, men's over-30 is Friday, women's over-40 is Sunday morning, men's open is Sunday at the complex in Bernalillo and five a side is Sunday afternoon and evening at Grant Mid School.
+We play coed, men's and women's over 30, women's over-40, women's 3 v 3, men's 5 a side and men's open competition.
+Coed is Monday through Wednesday on fields in town, women's over-30 is Thursday, men's over-30 is Friday, women's over-40 is Sunday morning, men's open is Sunday at the complex in Bernalillo and 3 v 3 is Sunday afternoon and evening at Grant Mid School.

 All three seasons: